Tampere-University-Urban-Physics/fundamentals-of-gis/Content/2_Exercise.md

 Editing toolbar:
 ![](https://raw.githubusercontent.com/Tampere-University-Urban-Physics/fundamentals-of-gis/master/Assets/2_Exercise/QGIS_editing_toolbar.png)

 4. First, let’s remove a building that no longer exists.
-There is one building at the south of the arena that has been demolished .
+There is one building at the south of the arena that has been demolished.

 	- First, choose the *Select* tool ![](https://raw.githubusercontent.com/Tampere-University-Urban-Physics/fundamentals-of-gis/master/Assets/2_Exercise/QGIS_select_tool.png) (if you don’t see it, you may need to add the Selection Toolbar like you did for the Digitizing Toolbar).